Resume, CV and Curriculum Vitae Formats

 - Maximizes your ability to get hits.

-As you can see from the above table the majority of countries, except the strike-through countries use CVs instead of resumes.
+As you can see from the above table the majority of countries, except countries in bold use CVs instead of resumes.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: